 Planning for the future of our health care system

-At the centre of Manitoba's health system transformation is the development of Manitoba's first provincial clinical and preventive services plan.
+At the centre of Manitoba’s health system transformation is the development of Manitoba’s Clinical and Preventive Services Plan.
+To view the full report, click here.

 Updated annually, this rolling five year plan is a core responsibility of Shared Health and is at the centre of Manitoba’s health system transformation.